Associate Professor, IOMS

 My principal research interests are in how labor markets for technical skills affect workers, firms, and cities, as well as on the impact of technological change on labor and career outcomes.
 Much of this research makes contributions by using new, fine-grained data sources generated by human activity conducted online.
 I am also very interested in how these new and emerging big data sources are transforming the practice of HR management.
 This work has been supported by the Alfred P. Sloan Foundation.

 * People are our Greatest Asset: Measuring the Market Value of Human Capital (with Erik Brynjolfsson, Daniel Rock, and Jacqueline Barrett)

 * The Death of a Technical Skill: Evidence from the Demise of Adobe Flash (with John Horton)

 * Why Do High Tech Firms Offer Perks at Work? (with Xuan Ye)

-* IT Implementation, Workplace Organization, and End-User Learning: Evidence from Electronic Medical Records (with Ariel Avgar and Lorin Hitt)
+* IT Implementation, Work Organization, and End-User Learning: Evidence from EMR Systems (with Ariel Avgar and Lorin Hitt)

 PUBLISHED RESEARCH PAPERS